ADD CONDITION

 Pediatric Use

-Pediatric patients under 12 years of age are not recommended to use this medication.
-For adolescents aged 12 years and older, the recommended dosage is to apply the medication to the affected area no more than 3 to 4 times daily.
+Pediatric patients under 12 years of age are not recommended to use this product.
+For adolescents aged 12 years and older, the recommended application is to the affected area no more than 3 to 4 times daily.

 Geriatric Use